 Grand Seiko 6185 030 VFA (with 6185B movement)

 In total, Grand Seiko produced 11 VFA references over a relatively short timeframe.
-The first models were introduced in 1970, and the last model just two years later in 1972.
+The first models were introduced in 1969, and the last model just three years later in 1972.
 The final appearance of the mechanical VFAs (and indeed of any Grand Seiko) in Seiko catalogues was in 1975, with just the 6186 010 and 6186 024 represented.